Giants vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- Over their last 10 games, the Giants have been favored twice and lost each contest.
+- In six games as the favorite over the last 10 matchups, the Giants have a record of 3-3.

-- In their previous 10 matchups with a total posted by sportsbooks, the Giants and their foes are 3-7-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Giants and their opponents are 3-7-0 when it comes to hitting the over.

 Discover More About This Game